ben-marlin/jframedemo/src/main/README.md

 ## Making It Your Own

 Pick an appropriate title for the window.
 Set the size to something other than 400 x 400.
-Choose a color for the background.
+Choose a new color for the background.

 ## Start with a Rectangle

 The remaining code is all about changing the method paintComponent!

 Delete the contents of paintComponent after the blue rectangle.
 It should now look like this.
 ```
 @Override
 protected void paintComponent(Graphics g) {